 DC Main Streets is a comprehensive program that promotes the revitalization of business corridors in the District of Columbia.
-Created in 2002 through the National Trust for Historic Preservation, Main Streets serves as the citywide coordinating program that provides services and funding for the 24 Main Streets found in the District of Columbia.
-Main Streets' mission is to support the traditional retail corridors in the District.
+Created in 2002 through the National Trust for Historic Preservation, Main Streets serves as the citywide coordinating program that provides services and funding for the 28 Main Streets found in the District of Columbia.
+DC Main Streets' mission is to support traditional retail corridors in the District.
 DC Main Streets is a Main Street America™ Coordinating Program.
-As a Main Street America™ Coordinating Program, DC Main Streets helps to lead a powerful, grassroots network consisting of over 40 Coordinating Programs and over 1,200 neighborhoods and communities across the country committed to creating high-quality places and to building stronger communities through preservation-based economic development.
+As a Main Street America™ Coordinating Program, DC Main Streets helps lead a powerful, grassroots network consisting of over 40 Coordinating Programs and over 1,200 neighborhoods and communities across the country committed to creating high-quality places and building stronger communities through preservation-based economic development.

-Though our 24 independent, nonprofit neighborhood Main Street programs, we revitalize communities by retaining and recruiting businesses, improving commercial properties and streetscapes, and attracting consumers.
-Leaders in these neighborhood organizations assist businesses and coordinate sustainable community-driven revitalization efforts in their neighborhoods.
+Through our 28 independent, nonprofit neighborhood Main Street programs, we revitalize communities by retaining and recruiting businesses, improving commercial properties and streetscapes, and attracting consumers.
+In addition, leaders in these neighborhood organizations assist businesses and coordinate sustainable community-driven revitalization efforts in their neighborhoods.

 As a result of the DC Main Streets program, the District has seen an increase in new businesses and jobs.
 In addition, facade improvements and building rehabilitation projects have upgraded the image of the commercial corridors, while marketing and branding efforts have resulted in additional exposure and increased market share.

-In FY19, DC Main Streets programs generated the following economic activity:
+In FY21, DC Main Streets programs generated the following economic activity:

 - Net Jobs Created: 657